alpacahq/alpaca-trade-api-python/README.md

 ## Authentication

-The API requires API key ID and secret, which you can obtain from the web console after you sign in.
+The API requires API key ID and secret key, which you can obtain from the web console after you sign in.
 You can give them to the initializers of `REST` or `StreamConn` as arguments, or set up environment variables as follows.

-- APCA_ACCESS_KEY_ID: key ID
+- APCA_API_KEY_ID: key ID
-- APCA_ACCESS_KEY_SECRET: key secret
+- APCA_API_SECRET_KEY: secret key

 ## REST